English | Deutsch

 There are different files with the same name:

-Important: Some malware camouflages itself as systray.exe, particularly when located in the c:\windows or c:\windows\system32 folder.
-Therefore, you should check the systray.exe process on your PC to see if it is a threat.
+Important: Some malware disguises itself as SysTray.exe, particularly when not located in the C:\Windows\System32 folder.
+Therefore, you should check the SysTray.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.

 Score